University of South Dakota, Vermillion

 Sioux Fall Argus Leader

-2016 Girl State Webcam - watch live works in Internet Explorer or Firefox
+2016 Girl State Webcam - Archived files works in Internet Explorer or Firefox

 Back in the depression ridden days of the early 30s, the American Legion grew concerned over public statements to the effect that Democracy was "on the skids."
 How, it wondered, could America train its young people in the processes of self government as effectively as Fascist Italy and Nazi Germany seemed to be training their youth in the totalitarian forms of government.
 Deciding the best way to learn was by practicing it, American Legionnaires began, in 1935, gathering teenage representatives together for a few days each summer in a citizenship training program on the processes of city, county and state Government.
 They called it "Boys State."
 As the program succeeded and spread throughout the United States, the American Legion Auxiliary began a similar program for girls.
 Thus "Girls State" was authorized in 1937-38, and is now established in 50 Departments in our Nation.